 Original story follows.

 For the first time, it seems like everyone is pretty pleased with the outcome of Sunday night's Emmys — except for one notable exception.
 While so many talented and diverse stars got the recognition they deserve, the show left a sour taste in the mouth of some viewers thanks to the surprise appearance by Sean Spicer.
-The former press secretary appeared on stage for a brief, self-deprecating bit that many feel was giving him a pass for his behavior during his time at the White House.
+The former press secretary appeared on stage for a brief, self-deprecating bit that many feel was giving him a pass for his behaviour during his time at the White House.
 Things got more controversial after the show, when one photo in particular surfaced showing The Late Late Show's James Corden leaning in to kiss Spicer on the cheek.

 Corden, who's been vocal about his distaste for the current administration on his show, seems to do a complete 180 by goofing off with the person he once accused of aiding Trump's war against the press, and fans and critics definitely took notice.